-- Requirements may be procured without inviting competitive bids or written quotations. - □ At least one written quote up to R 2 000 must be obtained - □ From R2001 to R 10 000, 3 verbal quotations from a list of prospective providers registered on the central supplier database, of which at least one must be written. - Where no suitable providers are available from the list, quotations may be obtained from other possible providers not on the list, provided that the service providers register on the central supplier database within seven (7) days. - Place the order only against written confirmation from the selected provider.
-The rotation principle on service providers shall be applied. - 2.2.1 At least 3 (three) verbal quotations must be obtained, where applicable, from the list of prospective providers per commodity registered on the central supplier database, on rotational basis. - 2.2.2 Where no suitable providers are available from the list, other possible providers not on the list may be contacted to solicit quotations from.

-- 2.2.3 If it is not possible to obtain at least three quotations, the reasona deviation must be recorded and submitted to the Accounting Officer on his/her delegate for approval. approved by the Unit Head or his/her delegate. - 2.2.4 The order may only be placed against written confirmation from the selected provider. - 2.2.5 The cost of obtaining quotations may not exceed the benefit gained through bullets or numbering competition.
+- Requirements may be procured without inviting competitive bids or written quotations. - At least one written quote up to R 2 000 must be obtained - □ From R2001 to R 10 000, 3 verbal quotations from a list of prospective providers, of which at least one must be written. - Where no suitable providers are available from the list, quotations may be obtained from other possible providers not on the list.
+This means the department shall search in the market. - Place the order only against written confirmation from the selected provider. - □ The rotation principle on service providers shall be applied. - The Office of the Premier commits to implement all practice notes issued by the National and Provincial Treasuries that provide updates with regards to the acquisition of goods and services. - The disclosure of interest form by service provider to related parties in the employ of the state is silent on the frequency or timing of such disclosures.
+For practical purposes and after consultations with various stakeholders, the Office of the Premier will ensure that that a disclosure per supplier is obtained and where applicable updated for each service provider at least once during a financial year and kept on a separate disclosure file. - 2.2.1 At least 3 (three) verbal quotations must be obtained, where applicable, from the list of prospective providers per commodity on rotational basis. - 2.2.2 Where no suitable providers are available from the list, other possible providers not on the list may be contacted to solicit quotations from. - 2.2.3 If it is not possible to obtain at least three quotations, the reason must be recorded and approved by the Unit Head or his/her delegate. - 2.2.4 The order may only be placed against written confirmation from the selected provider. - 2.2.5 The cost of obtaining quotations may not exceed the benefit gained through competition. - 2.3 WRITTEN QUOTATIONS ABOVE R10 000 AND UP TO R30 000